Spectral Characters of a class of Integrable Representations of Toroidal Lie Algebras: The Category

-We have seen that every indecomposable $\cal T(\lie g)$-module in $\cal I_\fn^{(m\boe_1)}, m>0$ has a composition series.
-Hence the irreducible objects of the category $\cal I_\fn^{(m\boe_1)}$ play a vital role in determining its blocks.
-In this section we recall the results from \cite{R2,R05,Kh} that give a parametrization of the irreducibles in $\cal I_\fn^{(m\boe_1)}$.
+Clearly the simple objects of the category $\cal J_{int}^{m}$ are precisely the simple objects in $\cal I_\fn^{(m\boe_1)}$.
+Since they play an important role in determining the structure of $\cal J_{int}^+$, we recall the results from \cite{R2,R05,Kh} that give a parametrization of the irreducibles in $\cal I_\fn^{\bast}$.